qgis/QGIS-Documentation/source/docs/training_manual/processing/r_syntax-table.rst

 Output parameters
 -----------------
-Output parameters takes the **Input** names you gave at the beginning of the script and write the object you want.
+Output parameters take the **Input** names you gave at the beginning of the script and write the object you want.

 +----------------+----------------------------------+
 | Parameter      | Syntax example                   |